maxatome/go-testdeep-site/docs_src/content/helpers/_index.md

 - [go-swagger]({{< ref "FAQ#go-swagger" >}})
 - [HttpRouter]({{< ref "FAQ#httprouter" >}})
 - [pat]({{< ref "FAQ#pat" >}})
-- and any other ones as long as they provides a [`net/http.Handler`](https://pkg.go.dev/net/http#Handler) instance.
+- and any other ones as long as they provide a [`net/http.Handler`](https://pkg.go.dev/net/http#Handler) instance.

 See examples of use in